Hess Has Been 2019's Top Oil and Gas Stock. It Has Nothing to Do With Shale.

 One challenge for Hess will be keeping up with the spending that Guyana's abundance will require.
 The first two of what are likely to be numerous offshore production facilities are expected to cost more than $11 billion over the next 10 years, according to GlobalData.
 As additional projects ramp up, Hess's 30% share could grow quite expensive.
 The company has held excess cash in recent years to assure that it will be prepared to pay those costs.

 Hess is using cash-generating assets in the Gulf of Mexico and the Gulf of Thailand to fund growth opportunities in Guyana and North Dakota.
-Hess's production is set to be above guidance at the end of this year and spending below it, a spokeswoman said.
+Hess's production is set to be at the upper end of its guidance at the end of this year and spending below it, a spokeswoman said.

 Some investors see buying shares in Hess as a proxy bet on the future of Guyana's oil industry.
 Support for Hess's Guyana prospects helped the company fend off a serious challenge in late 2017 and 2018 by activist hedge fund Elliott Management Corp.
 The two parties avoided a fight after Mr. Hess agreed to buy back $1 billion in shares.

-Note: This article was corrected at 2:00 p.m.
-ET to show that Hess Corp. is on track to produce at the upper end of its 2019 production guidance.
-The original version incorrectly quoted a company spokeswoman as saying the company was set to produce above its guidance in the 13th paragraph.